How to check if your android application is running in debug or release mode ?

 Testing if "android:debuggable" attribute is set to "true"

-The best way you can do that is to use android:debuggable attribute defined in AndroidManifest.xml file.
+Other way you can do that is to use android:debuggable attribute defined in AndroidManifest.xml file.
 If you are using Eclipse or Ant developing environment and have installed Android SDK 8.0.1 or higher this attribute will be set automatically to true or false by the build tools.
 Other way is to set value of android:debuggable attribute manually to true or false, dependig of are you building debug or release version of your application.

 Here is the example code you can use to check the value of debuggable attribute.